Majestic Mountain Charme

 Madonna di Campiglio is an affluent Dolomiti town with a well-heeled, predominantly Italian clientele.
-The varied, snow-sure ski area (connected to nearby Pinzolo and Folgarida-Marilleva) offers 150km of immaculately groomed pistes that reach an altitude of 2,500m.
+The varied, snow-sure ski area (connected to nearby Pinzolo and Folgarida-Marilleva) offers over 150km of immaculately groomed pistes that reach an altitude of 2,500m.
 The slopes are best suited to leisurely intermediates with some of the best cruising terrain in the Alps, both above and below the tree-line.
 There are, however, plenty of options for the more adventurous, including some steep blacks and plenty of off-piste, served by a state-of-the-art, award-winning lift system.

 Resort Altitude: 1,520m